intarchboard/draft-use-it-or-lose-it/draft-thomson-protocol-freedom.md

     date: 2016-07-20
     target: "https://mailarchive.ietf.org/arch/msg/tls/bOJ2JQc3HjAHFFWCiNTIb0JuMZc"

 --- abstract

 The ability to change protocols depends on exercising that ability.
+Protocols that don't change can find that the mechanisms that support change become unusable.

 --- middle